LukasDb/BlenderSyntheticData/README.md

   --n-workers N_WORKERS, -n Number of Workers per GPU
                         (default: 5)
 ```

+## Caveats
+- During setup, the script looks for GPUs that include 'nvidia' and 'optix' in their name.
+Make sure your GPU(s) can be found in Blender.
+In Blender's GUI: Edit->Preferences in the 'System' Tab, activate Optix Rendering device and check your device names.
+You can modify device detection in 'Scripting', choose the 'setup' script and make your changes at the bottom of the script.
+- Too many background images seem to slow down rendering.
+However, too little background images and you will loose variety of lighting conditions.

 ## Extension and Customization
 - Edit Randomizing script and settings from within Blender